Lake Creek Settlement: Establishment of Second Colony

-On May 20, 1825, Stephen F. Austin obtained from the Mexican State of Coahuila y Texas a new contract, to introduce five hundred families to the area.
-It was signed on June 4, 1825.
-This contract was to be completed within six years.
+On May 20, 1825, Stephen F. Austin obtained from the Mexican State of Coahuila y Texas a new contract, to introduce 500 families to the area.
+Signed on June 4, 1825, this contract was to be completed within six years.
 Order No. 24, dated March 7, 1827, defined the boundaries of Austin's Second Colony as follows:

 Beginning on the west bank of the river San Jacinto, at the ten border leagues of the coast of the Gulf of Mexico; thence following its course with the right bank of said river to its source on a straight line north to the road leading from Bexar to Nacogdoches; thence with the said road westward to a point north from the headwaters of Labaca creek; thence on a line due south towards the sources of the aforesaid creek; thence down said creek, on the eastern bank of the same, to the boundary line of the ten littoral leagues, parallel with the coast, to the place of beginning.